clouby/blog-django/README.md

-# Make a blog with Django.
+# Build a blog with Django.

 Let's build a blog app with django.
 This content just show you the simplest content that need our project for works successfuly.